-Ubisoft Forward is the giant game publisher's E3 replacement event: a livestream in which it will reveal new trailers and footage from its biggest upcoming titles, plus hopefully a few surprises.
+In a world without huge game conferences, Ubisoft Forward is the giant game publisher's replacement event: a livestream in which it will reveal new trailers and footage from its biggest upcoming titles, plus hopefully a few surprises.

-Here’s what you need to know about how to watch, and how to claim your free copy of the game.
+Here’s what you need to know about how to watch, and what you should expect too.

 When is Ubisoft Forward?

 The second Ubisoft Forward is due to take place today, Thursday 10 September at 12pm PDT / 3pm EDT / 8pm BST / 9pm CEST.

 There's also a pre-show that starts 60 minutes before the main show, and like with the original Ubisoft Forward, it'll focus on existing game updates for the likes of Ghost Recon Breakpoint, Brawlhalla and more.

 Ubisoft has said that you should head to the Ubisoft Forward site to watch the show, but it’s a pretty safe bet that it will appear on the official Ubisoft YouTube channel, and it should also be co-streamed on several Twitch channels, just as the first was back in June.

 What will Ubisoft announce?

 When it originally announced Ubisoft Forward, the company promised “an E3-style showcase with plenty of exclusive game news, exciting reveals, and much more” and it's safe to assume it'll be much the same this time around too.

 In terms of specifics, the recent teaser for the event has a very clear focus on three games: Watch Dogs: Legion, Hyper Scape and the mysterious Gods & Monsters, which Ubisoft has already teased will be different to what we saw at the original E3 2019 reveal.